 4. We also gave them the responsibility at 12 or 14 of doing all their own laundry.
 By paying for a brand-new pair of expensive jeans with their own cash, they were much more careful when washing them!

 5. At 14 we increased our kids’ allowances so they could begin to budget and learn to buy their own clothes.
 We had many interesting conversations as personal preferences came out.
 Like the time our son decided he wanted the hottest new tennis shoes.
 It was more than his entire monthly allowance but he saved and bought them two months later.
 But it meant he couldn’t purchase anything else.

 Their personal taste also made them realize they needed extra income, so getting jobs babysitting, mowing lawns, or at Chick-fil-A became a much more needed decision.
 I remember Dennis telling our teens, “You are becoming an adult and we are not responsible to satisfy your adult tastes.”
 Learning to stretch their dollars was valuable training for their futures.

 6. Then we let them work for others.
 Answering to a boss is important learning.
 One of our sons worked at 16 for a small construction company and learned to do roofing.
 In the hot southern sun.
 It was the summer he became a man.

 Most of my kids are teaching theirs to work too.
 And they’ve lowered the age level for some of these jobs like laundry and I say “Way to go!”

 The tendency today to extend adolescence into the late 20s is not good for anyone—parents, the young adults or society.
 This is especially unhealthy for boys.
 One of my favorite verses for parenting was, “It is good for a man that he bear the yoke in his youth” (Lamentations 3:27).
 Teach your kids to work.
 Don’t pamper them or over-indulge them.

-This Labor Day celebrate the goodness of God in giving us meaningful work in His creation!
+Help them learn to celebrate the goodness of God in giving us meaningful work in His creation!